-Immediate Action Item (IA)
+Immediate Action Item IA

-An Immediate Action Item is a breach of Terms of Engagement that LS&Co. believes would result in negative impact to individual rights and life safety and/or LS&Co.'s corporate reputation.
+An Immediate Action Item is a breach of Supplier Code of Conduct that LS&Co. believes would result in negative impact to individual rights and life safety and/or LS&Co.'s corporate reputation.
 Production cannot be placed in proposed suppliers with IA violations.
-For existing suppliers with an IA, the violation must be remediated fully (e.g., underpaid wages must be repaid) and within a maximum period of two months, or the issue becomes a Zero Tolerance Violation.
+For existing suppliers with an IA, the violation must be remediated fully and within a maximum period of two months, or the issue becomes a Zero Tolerance Violation.
 Some IA violations may require a remediation period of less than two months.

-Examples of IA violations include excessive working hours; non-payment of overtime premiums or contracted wages; non-provision of required government benefits; failure to prepare or provide documentation on important labor issues such as age, hours, and wages; failure to establish or enforce proper disciplinary processes; discrimination; violation of local law; and non-functioning water treatment facility.
+Examples of IA violations include excessive working hours; Security guards allowed to intimidate or restrict the movement of workers; there is no confidential and secure communication channels for workers to raise concerns or grievances; ; failure to establish or enforce proper disciplinary processes; violation of local law; non-availability of all legal permits and non-functioning water treatment facility.

-Continuous Improvement Item (CI)
+Continuous Improvement Item CI